 As we explore the Renaissance, Protestant ideas will be contrasted with Catholic theology throughout in order to give the course a philosophical dimension in addition to the historical context the people of the time period would have been acutely aware of.
 Students will see how the ideologies of Protestantism affected the various nations of Europe politically and how many of the attitudes and assumptions of modernity are rooted in 16th and 17th century developments.
 Then, as Europe recovers from the age of the religious wars, advances in science and the opening up of the New World will lead to new challenges that will first strain and then finally break the old order of Christendom.
 Finally, students will become acquainted with the people, movements and events that have contributed to the formation of Modern Europe, defined as the period of the French Revolution to the present.
 Economic, political, military and ideological trends will be examined with an aim of helping students understand the problems of contemporary Europe and those areas once under European control.

 This class will be mainly lecture based.
-The students will take notes and I will encourage lively discussions.
+The students will be taught to take notes and lively discussions are encouraged.
 There are a few quizzes along the way to keep them on their toes.

 *If you have a student with special needs, please contact the teacher directly to discuss how to best accommodate your child.